Hello, alumni of the SHR MBA and Industrial Relations master’s program!

 Vinod Aravindakshan (MBA ’16) has played an active role with our students on many levels.

 Join the SHR LinkedIn Group

 The SHR Center has resurrected an old LinkedIn group.
-It is a closed group that is available only to alumni, students, and others who are directly connected to the program.
-Please join and feel welcome to post articles, jobs, updates, and general discussion questions for our growing community.
+It is a closed group that is available only to alumni, students, and others directly connected to the program.
+Please join as a way to stay connected.

-Our Management and Human Resources faculty are recognized nationally and internationally for their research.
-Recent publications in top-tier academic journals include:
+Our Management and Human Resources faculty are recognized nationally and internationally for their research and opinions.
+Recent media mentions include:

 Willing to Give Back?

 There are various valuable ways to stay connected to your Wisconsin MBA program.